Between Summit Place & Liberty Street

 My review on TripAdvisor:

-The two times I have visited the Gethsemane Cemetery, it was a very quiet place to reflect on the people who are buried here.
+The three times I have visited the Gethsemane Cemetery, it was a very quiet place to reflect on the people who are buried here.
 Located by a stretch of Route 46 West, you would hardly notice it was there.
-Sitting on a small hill above the highway lies some of our Counties most prominent Black citizens who were buried in their own cemetery at the time.
+Sitting on a small hill above the highway lies some of our Counties most prominent Black citizens as well as just ordinary people and freed slaves who were denied entry into other church cemeteries.
+They were interned here in their own cemetery.

 Gethsemane Cemetery is located west of the Hackensack River in southwest Bergen County on a one acre sandy hill located in Little Ferry, NJ.
 The 1860 deed of sale identifies it as a “burial ground for the colored population of the Village of Hackensack.”
 In 1901, it was turned over to seven African-American trustees and incorporated as Gethsemane Cemetery.